-I am currently a postdoctoral researcher at the University of Delaware.
-My research involves the modeling, design, and control of cell culture and glycosylation processes in the manufacture of therapeutic monoclonal antibodies (mAbs).
+I just started a new job at GSK as an investigator.
+My research involves the modeling, monitoring, design, and control of cell culture and glycosylation processes in the manufacture of therapeutic monoclonal antibodies (mAbs).

 - Nature podcast: Monoclonal antibodies, from basic science to blockbuster drugs (link)

 - Ajit Varki: Nothing in glycobiology makes sense, except in the light of evolution (PDF)

 What about my Ph.D.?

 My doctoral thesis is on multi-agent control in sociotechnical systems.
 I am interested in understanding the collective dynamics of interacting, intelligent individuals in a crowd.
 From a control theory angle, once we know how opinions and decisions evolve and respond to social feedback, we can design mechanisms that improve the collective decision-making process.
 In other words, how do we make a crowd “smarter” by providing useful feedback?
 I have also worked on topics such as income inequality, opinion dynamics, and managing systemic risk in finance, insurance, public health, high-frequency trading, and mining safety.

 - James Surowiecki: The Wisdom of Crowds (link)

 - Cass Sunstein: Wiser (link)

 - Richard Thaler and Cass Sunstein: Nudge (link)

 - Venkat Venkasubramanian: How Much Inequality Is Fair? (link)